mbondaru/armtimer/README.md

 Raspberry Pi 3 Model B ARM Timer FIQ module (Linux RaspberryPi 4.19.71-rt24-v7+ SMP PREEMPT RT)

 In order to get the FIQ exception to work with the ARM Timer (broadcom spec pg.
 196 "Timer (ARM side)"), do the following:
+## This project is a work in progress, in the configuration described below it freezes Linux and produces any output in  about 1 out of 10 times.
+It has also broken the kernel twice that made me re-flash the boot SD card.
+Due to inevitable latencies associated with bus sharing, that were seen on the successful runs, the decision was taken to move to "bare-metal" approach and write a pseudo-kernel which will only start-up one core and instantiate the vector table.

 ## Warning: this will require us to build a custom kernel driver (module) for a custom compiled real-time Linux kernel, so no stdio.h, printf, not even an mmap() will be used throughout the source code.
 We are using linux source files and headers for low-level memory access in order to inject the FIQ service routine that we write in ARM assembly language into the low-addresses (0x00000000) of Physical memory (RAM).
 Linux GUI interface will most likely freeze at sufficiently high FIQ interrupt frequency but the FIQ will be doing its job on the bare-metal peripherals and GPIO.

 1) Download the rpi-4.19y-rt kernel source files (git clone)